OBBLiT/ChatApp/README.md

+# About this Project

+This is a chat web application where you can interact with people, make voice and video calls.
+The audio and video communication feature is enabled by [webRTC](https://webrtc.org/) and [Socket.IO](https://socket.io/) The web soocket used is Socket.IO

+# How it works
+You log in with any username (given that it is not being used in the app at the moment), the you select a profile from the ones online o send a request to the user.
+When the user accepts, you can chat via text, audio or video.

 # Hello Node!

 This project includes a Node.js server script and a web page that connects to it.
 The front-end page presents a form the visitor can use to submit a color name, sending the submitted value to the back-end API running on the server.
 The server returns info to the page that allows it to update the display with the chosen color. 🎨